 The good thing about looking for the best teether for molars is the fact that you’re probably familiar with the basics of teething already.
-As molars usually come out at around 13 to 19 months, you might already have a good idea what happens when your child grows out a new tooth.
+As molars usually come out at around 13 to 19 months, you might already have a good idea of what happens when your child grows out a new tooth.

 Note, however, that it won’t come with the same scenarios.
 Your baby will most likely react differently to their molars.
 Since they’re harder to reach and wider, they can be more painful for your baby.
 They also tend to come in twos, so your baby will be in more pain.
 Add to this the fact that regular teethers won’t easily reach them, and you better prepare yourself for a bigger challenge.